-(a) The AAN shall describe the reliability problem, the date and time that the possible Emergency Condition would begin, the date and time that the possible Emergency Condition would end, and a summary of the actions ERCOT believes it might take, including, if applicable, the amount of capacity it would seek from an Outage Adjustment Evaluation (OAE) and OSAs.
-The AAN must state the time at which ERCOT will execute an OAE, if an OAE is deemed necessary.
+(a) The AAN shall describe the reliability problem, the date and time that the possible Emergency Condition would begin, the date and time that the possible Emergency Condition would end, and a summary of the actions ERCOT believes it might take, including, if applicable, the amount of capacity it would seek from one or more OSAs based on the preliminary OAE.
+The AAN must state the earliest time at which ERCOT will issue OSAs, if an OSA is deemed necessary.

-(b) ERCOT shall issue the AAN a minimum of 24 hours prior to performing an OAE.
-Additionally, unless impracticable pursuant to paragraph (3)(f) below, the OAE should not be performed until eight Business Hours have elapsed following issuance of the AAN.
-ERCOT shall not issue an OSA under this Section unless it has first completed an OAE.
+(b) ERCOT shall issue the AAN a minimum of 24 hours prior to issuing any OSA.
+Additionally, unless impracticable pursuant to paragraph (3)(f) below, OSAs should not be issued until eight Business Hours have elapsed following issuance of the AAN.
+ERCOT shall not issue an OSA under this Section unless it has first completed an updated OAE after these time periods have passed.

 (c) Following the AAN, ERCOT may communicate with Market Participants about the reliability problem, however, ERCOT may not provide information about market conditions to a subset of Market Participants that is not generally available to all Market Participants.